aquarial/urbit-lfs-filehosting/README.md

 Gall app running on every ship that coordinates upload and download of files

 Optional http server running to store and serve files.
-One 'provider' running the http server handles the files for many clients.
+One provider running the http server handles the files for many clients.